 Helen Cordero (1915-1994) was a potter from Cochiti Pueblo who became famous for her "storyteller" figures.
-The pueblos had a long tradition of "Singing Mother" figurines but Helen took that motif a step further: in honor of her grandfather (a tribal storyteller who knew many stories of the Cochiti oral history) she made a male figure with children and it quickly became known as a "storyteller."
+The pueblos had a long tradition of "Singing Mother" figurines but Helen took that motif a step further: in honor of her grandfather (a tribal storyteller who knew many stories of the Cochiti oral history) she made a male figure with children sitting on its lap and it quickly became known as a "storyteller."
 That was in 1964.

 The idea caught on quickly among nearly all the pueblo pottery makers and shortly, each pueblo had developed its own version of the storyteller complete with local dress, designs and added configurations.
 Helen's intent was that storyteller figures be male (and she never made a female storyteller) while Singing Mothers always be female.
 That line has been blurred in that virtually all similar "contexts" are called storytellers.
 And I say "context" because there are now many figurines that are presented as animal or bird storytellers...